whygukin/Group-9/docs/final.md

 ## AI Tool Usage
 AI (ChatGPT) was used to help make changes in the PPO algorithm (in the codebase above), 1) helping change the PPO algorithm handle continuous to discrete inputs/outputs.
 2) Alter it so that it is able to add some sort of exploration within the PPO algorithm using entropy.

-Creation of a wrapper to wrap around an NFSP agent in order to procure its average policy to use in Open Spiel.
-These would be the classes NFSPPolicy(policy.Policy) and NFSPPolicyAdapter(policy.Policy) in the code.
+AI was used in the creation of a wrapper to wrap around an NFSP agent in order to procure its average policy to use in Open Spiel.
+These would be the classes NFSPPolicy(policy.Policy) in the code.

 A custom environment wrapper was needed to load the game with the correct parameters that we customized.
 This is the class CustomPokerEnv(rl_environment.Environment in the code.

+The function evaluate_against_random_bots found in the main.py of the nfsp folder was originally written by AI, with minor changes to be used in our environment.